Understanding Our Services

 How long does an appointment take?

 However we recognise that this is a different experience for many owners, or that owners may need to make arrangements with family members or aftercare providers.
-A typical in-home euthanasia appointment will take around one hour, taking into consideration opportunities for conversations, time for medications to take effect and for memorial items to be created.
+A typical in-home euthanasia appointment will take around 1 – 1.5 hours, taking into consideration opportunities for conversations, time for medications to take effect and for memorial items to be created.

 How do I book an appointment?